-Archeologists discover 3,000-year-old Egyptian city, left 'as if it were yesterday'
+Archaeologists discover 3,000-year-old Egyptian city, left 'as if it were yesterday'

 "The location and position of this skeleton are rather odd, and more investigations are in progress," according to the statement, which describes it as a "remarkable burial."

-"The discovery of this lost city is the second most important archeological discovery since the tomb of Tutankhamun," Betsy Bryan, Professor of Egyptology at Johns Hopkins University, said in the statement.
+"The discovery of this lost city is the second most important archeological discovery since the tomb of Tutankhamun," Betsy Bryan, professor of egyptology at Johns Hopkins University, said in the statement.

 The team found an inscription dating back to 1337 BCE, which confirms the city was active during the reign of Amenhotep III's son, Akhenaten.